-This must be filed with the Student Life & Leadership office no more than 10 days after accepting a bid for membership.
+This must be filed with the Student Leadership & Involvement Center office no more than 10 days after accepting a bid for membership.

-LAST, FIRST (Print Full L egal Name) Student Identification Number Cell Phone Alt.
-Phone Email Educational and Penal Co ode requirements on hazing.
-All students zations will observe and fully comply with the State of Californs are expected to adhere to regulations set forth by their respectiverning hazing.
-CSUSM prohibits hazing by any recognized stude The State of California Pe nal Code SECTION 245.6 defines hazing as the following: b) "Hazing" means is officially recognize of any school, come customary athletic c) A violation of the dollars (\$100), nor d) Any person who Section 243 of the exceeding one year e) The person againg participants in officers authorized, ted by an educational institution, which is likely munity college, college, university, or other edu events or school-sanctioned events.
-It is section that does not result in serious bodily it more than five thousand dollars (\$5,000), or important personally engages in hazing that results in defined the code, is guilty of either a misdemeanor or, or by imprisonment in the state prison. tudent organization or student body, whether or not the organization or body to cause serious bodily injury to any former, current, or prospective student locational institution in this state.
-The term "hazing" does not include injury is a misdemeanor, punishable by a fine of not less than one hundred prisonment in the county jail for not more than one year, or both.
-Eath or serious bodily injury as defined in paragraph (4) of subdivision (f) of or a felony, and shall be punished by imprisonment in county jail not come a civil action for injury or damages.
-The action may be brought against undent is seeking membership whose agents, directors, trustees, managers, ified the hazing.
-For more information visit http://www.leginfo.ca.gov/calaw.html policies.
-I unders result in personal tand that my participation in or prior knowle agree to abide by the California Penal Code and CSUSM Hazing edge of any hazing activities within my organization may also athy or acquiescence in the presence of hazing is not a neutral New Member Signature Date
+LACT FIRST (Print Full Laure) Nieron Otendant Identification Number LAST, FIRST (Print Full Legal Name) Student Identification Number Cell Phone Alt.
+Phone Email Educational and Penal Code requirements on hazing.
+All student izations will observe and fully comply with the State of Cali is are expected to adhere to regulations set forth by their respecterning hazing.
+CSUSM prohibits hazing by any recognized st ective The State of California Penal Code SECTION 245.6 defines hazing g as the following: b) "Hazing" means any is officially recognized be of any school, communicustomary athletic events.
+A violation of this sedulars (\$100), nor more d) Any person who persection 243 of the Pensection of the Pensect by an educational institution, which is likely ity college, college, university, or other eduts or school-sanctioned events.
+Cition that does not result in serious bodily be than five thousand dollars (\$5,000), or in sonally engages in hazing that results in dal Code, is guilty of either a misdemeanor by imprisonment in the state prison.
+Whom the hazing is directed may commen student organization or student body, whether or not the organization or to cause serious bodily injury to any former, current, or prospective student institution in this state.
+The term "hazing" does not include injury is a misdemeanor, punishable by a fine of not less than one hund inprisonment in the county jail for not more than one year, or both. leath or serious bodily injury as defined in paragraph (4) of subdivision (for a felony, and shall be punished by imprisonment in county jail not not a civil action for injury or damages.
+The action may be brought again udent is seeking membership whose agents, directors, trustees, managuified the hazing.
+Ired If) of For more information visit: http o://www.leginfo.ca.gov/calaw.html policies.
+I understand result in personal refe that my participation in or prior know I agree to abide by the California Penal Code and CSUSM Hazing ledge of any hazing activities within my organization may also pathy or acquiescence in the presence of hazing is not a neutral New Member Signature Date